Emotional and mental wellbeing struggles continue

 - Over half (56%) of UK adults think that their future is going to be worse as a result of the pandemic

 - Two thirds (66%) of UK adults think that that the future of others their age is going to be worse as a results of the pandemic

 - Please refer to the graphs below to explore the trends of how adults feel about the future from Wave 8 to this wave

-- The proportion of adults who think that their own future will be worse are higher for people aged 18-24 (61%), those with pre-existing mental health conditions (62%) and full-time students (67%)
+- The proportion of adults who think that their own future will be worse are higher for people aged 18 to 24 (61%), those with pre-existing mental health conditions (62%) and full-time students (67%)

 - The proportion of people who had experienced suicidal thoughts or feelings in the previous two weeks had slightly decreased from Wave 8 to Wave 9 from 13% to 12%

-- Please refer to the graph below to explore the trend of people experiencing suicidal ideation from wave two to this wave
+- Please refer to the graph below to explore the trend of people experiencing suicidal ideation from Wave 2 to this wave

 - Figures were highest for people with a pre-existing mental health condition (30%), people who are unemployed (26%), people aged 18 to 24 (22%) and full-time students (22%)